9Quid/Microsoft365-Admin-Lab/README.md

 ## Scenario Disclaimer

-All companies, departments, and names (e.g., **Primetech Solutions**) are fictional and used solely for scenario context.
+All companies, departments, and names ( ex **Primetech Solutions**, **Alex Carter**) are fictional and used solely for scenario context.
 This project was executed using a **30-day Microsoft 365 Business Standard trial** environment; all tasks included here are feasible within that plan.